robinjames88/DataScience/README.md

 # Website

-  You can visit this (robinjames88.github.io/DataScience)[https://robinjames88.github.io/DataScience]
+  You can visit this R notebook here : https://robinjames88.github.io/DataScience